Customer

 • Independent control of several test lines;

-• Notification settings about critical parameters;
+• Notification settings for critical parameters;

 • Automatic canister purging and loading;